mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ### How to set System ID?

-The system ID of all components (e.g autopilot, companion computer, camera, gimbal) on a drone/system need to be the same.
+The system ID of all components (e.g. autopilot, companion computer, camera, gimbal) on a drone/system need to be the same.
 This needs to be either done manually by configuration, or alternatively, the components need to listen to the heartbeat of the autopilot and then adjust their system ID accordingly.

 ### When is gimbal device also gimbal manager?

 The default case should be to use the gimbal manager in the autopilot.
 The only exception to this are integrated solutions containing a camera and gimbal for functionality like like visual tracking.

 ### How to test gimbal device?

 A gimbal device can be tested by connecting it to an autopilot with a gimbal manager implemented and active.
 To avoid having to do a full setup including autopilot, a direct test using MAVSDK is planned.

 TODO: add link to MAVSDK test once it exists.

 ### How to control a gimbal with the old MAVLink protocol?

-Gimbals using the old MAVLink protocol should still be supported by autopilot software.
+Gimbals that use the (old) Gimbal protocol v1 should still be supported by autopilot software.
 Basically, the gimbal manager needs to translate the commands to the old protocol.

 ### How to control a gimbal without MAVLink support?

 Gimbals controlled using a protocol like PPM, PWM, SBUS or something proprietary can still be supported.
 The autopilot will have to act as the gimbal manager and provide the driver and translation to the respective protocol.

 ### What about RC (non-MAVLink) control?

 The autopilot needs to be configured to either accept MAVLink input (so [GIMBAL_MANAGER_SET_ATTITUDE](#GIMBAL_MANAGER_SET_ATTITUDE)) or RC control.

 For RC control, the channels will have to be manually mapped/configured to control the gimbal.
 It is up to the gimbal manager implementation to deconflict between RC and MAVLink input.
 This is in the same way that also RC input to fly needs to be selected from either RC or MAVLink and is up to the implementation.